 Our family on Jack Douglas' The Golden Voyage

-After numerous adventures, he went on the travel film lecture circuit and showed his films all over the United States (including Hawaii) and Canada.
+He went on the travel film lecture circuit and showed his films all over the United States (including Hawaii) and Canada.
 Two of his films (a Baja surf adventure and a film on individual outdoor sports called “Motion”), included my cousins this time.
-My dad likes nothing better than to get family and friends together in working on a fun project.
-In fact he loves to include others in his fun wherever he is, whether it’s how to make a game out of balancing on a log or how to make a film.
-He has been a joyful and loving presence in his family's life - a dream grandfather to his grandkids.
+My dad liked nothing better than to get family and friends together in working on a fun project.
+In fact he loved to include others in his fun wherever he was, whether it was how to make a game out of balancing on a log or how to make a film.
+He was a joyful and loving presence in his family's life - a dream grandfather to his grandkids.
 My cousins say that, thanks to my dad, they developed a love for outdoor travel adventure that has enriched them (and now their own children) to this day.

 Guy, Becky, John, Gary, John and Priscilla - "Motion"

 This is only a little slice of the adventures my dad has had in his life, but in it I see so many qualities that I find admirable: his optimism, cheerfulness, sense of fun and adventure, honesty, caring, helpfulness, curiosity and a childlike wonder and appreciation for life.
 And most of all - his love and devotion to family.
-Thanks, Dad, for all you’ve taught me.
-Thanks for remaining true to who you are.
-You’re unique, you're loveable and you are a true inspiration.
-Dad, you’re my hero!
+I thank my dad everyday for all he's taught me.
+For remaining true to who he was.
+He was unique and a true inspiration.